Four Penn freshmen are working on a startup that helps visually impaired people “see the world.”

 “They also did a great job in marketing; they even said that you can use ThirdEye to recognize faces if you forget the names of people you met before,” said Engineering freshman Qiao Han, who attended PennApps last semester.

 ThirdEye helped contribute to a growing focus on health within the PennApps community.

 “One of the major themes of PennApps is health, but not a lot of people there are working on health projects,” Han said.
 “Those who are working on health mainly focus on emergency treatment or health training, so their idea of targeting people with disabilities stood out.”

-The health focus carried over to this semester — last weekend’s spring PennApps introduced a to encourage hackers to develop health-based apps.
+The health focus carried over to this semester — last weekend’s spring PennApps introduced a partnership with Perelman School of Medicine to encourage hackers to develop health-based apps.

 Now as 2015 begins, the ThirdEye team is looking to establish more partnerships and further improve their product.
 They have been working with a professional advisor from Silicon Valley on developing business strategies and were recently contacted by Google.

 Since Google Glass is not currently available to the public, the ThirdEye team hopes to produce a tangible product to distribute to its customers.